lo0oleta/news-homepage/README.md

-# Frontend Mentor - News homepage solution
+# KT Track 2 - News homepage solution

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).